MoralisWeb3/docs/docs/01-web3-data-api/self-hosting-moralis-server/client-connection.md

 ```

 :::note
-Your `SERVER_URL` will be different if you're [running your Moralis Server in a hosting service](/web3-data-api/self-hosting-moralis-server/deployment).
+Your `SERVER_URL` will be different if you're already [running your Moralis Server in a hosting service](/web3-data-api/self-hosting-moralis-server/deployment).
 :::

 Set the `REACT_APP_APPLICATION_ID` to your **`APPLICATION_ID`**: